pedrocatre/backbone-polling/README.md

 Backbone-Poll-Collection
 ==============

-A simple plugin to give polling capabilities to backbone collections that uses a refresh rate to actively fetch data from the server.
+A simple plugin to give poll capabilities to backbone collections that uses a refresh rate to actively fetch data from the server.
+In other words, it gives a backbone collection the ability to periodically query a data source.
 Useful for fetching dynamic data for monitoring.

 ## Basic Demo